 - Difficulty sweating (hypohidrosis or anhidrosis)

 - Corneal opacities

-As Fabry disease progresses, irreversible organ damage can result in potentially life-threatening kidney failure, cardiac disease, and early stroke.2
+As Fabry disease progresses, irreversible organ damage can result in potentially life-threatening kidney failure, cardiac disease, central nervous system decline, and early stroke.2

 Fabry in Families

 Fabry disease is inherited, which means that it is passed down from parents to children.
 If one person in the family is affected, additional family members may also be at risk.3

 Fabry is passed down through an X-linked inheritance pattern.